atharaq/atharaq.github.io/calc-1/lesson14.md

 Of course, checking our answer with a calculator gives us a better approximation than the linear approximation we get.
 How do you think calculators approximate these transcendental functions that are hard to compute?
 They use other kinds of approximations.
 In Calculus 2, we will study Taylor Series, which gives us a way to determine higher-order approximations (like quadratic approximations, cubic approximations, etc).

-# The Mean Value Theorem and its applications (10 minutes)
+# The Mean Value Theorem and its applications

 The next major application of derivatives involves the shape of graphs.
 We have studied this already, but not really from a rigorous perspective.
 That is, intuitively we know that if $f^\prime(a) > 0$, then $f(x)$ is increasing at (or near) that point.
 But *how* do we know this?
 Can we justify this with a rigorous proof?